Nuclei-Software/nuclei-tool-guide/source/qemu/intro.rst

   **irq**: peripheral interrupt id, dec format

   **download**: firmware startup address

+  **irqmax**: number of external interrupts supported by evalsoc, maximum can be set to 1024.
+In addition, it is necessary to ensure that both the custom irq number and the irq number of the peripheral devices supported by default in qemu are less than this.

   The following is a list of interrupt id for all interrupts implemented in qemu in both PLIC and ECLIC, users should follow this rule when configuring irq.